sxzhang25/sxzhang25.github.io/_posts/2021-01-06-what-happened-in-2020.md

 refs:
 ---

 As the new year approached and passed, I didn't feel in the mood to write a proper reflection on the old year.
 But recently, I realized that I tend to forget a lot of events that happen in my life, like what I did last week or even what I had for breakfast yesterday.
 Many of the things that gradually slip out of my mind are actually things I would really like to remember.
-So instead of a reflection, I've decided to make a timeline of the past year--a mix of personal, national and global events that I remember most clearly.
+So instead of a reflection, I've decided to make a timeline of the past year---a mix of personal, national and global events that I remember most clearly.
 Besides verifying some of the more high-profile events against news sources, the rest are all pulled from calendars, emails and photos.

 <!--excerpt-->